 530 chains come in Standard Duty, Heavy Duty, O-Ring, X-Ring and others.
 Modern motorcycles use O-Ring or X-Ring chains as they require little to no maintenance.
 Vintage British Motorcycles often cannot use anything but standard duty due to clearance issues and even ISO standard duty chains can be a problem, especially with the master link.

 A common standard chain with the brand name Elite (and most others as well) measures 0.820" at the widest point and its master link measures 0.870" at its widest.
 The chain itself is OK on a Norton but the master link can cause severe damage to a Norton 850 Commando as the pins will hit the inner chaincase sealing plates.
 If the master link is installed from the outside in, its pins will hit the gearbox but probably cause no real damage.
 Installing two gaskets between the engine and inner chaincase will sometimes let the master link barely clear the plates, but it's still quite dangerous.
 The Norton 750 Commando with one gasket has about the same clearance as the 850 with two so it has an issue as well.
 Note: It appears that there two "Elite" chains.
-I'm told that the ones from Andover Norton are fine but the ones I bought from Wassel are definitely not, they are too wide.
-As far as I can tell, ther are both made by IWIS!
+I'm told that the ones from Andover Norton are fine but the ones I bought from Wassell are definitely not, they are too wide.
+As far as I can tell, they are both made by IWIS!

 Triumph Tridents, and probably other Triumphs have barely enough clearance with standard chain and not enough with heavy duty chain.